-In the early years of a child’s life, the foundation for emotional, social and intellectual development is laid.
-Nursery educators play an important role in this developmental phase, as they are often the child’s first point of contact outside the family environment.
+In the early years of a child’s life, the foundation for emotional, social, and intellectual development is laid.
+Nursery schools in Wimbledon play a pivotal role in this phase, as they are often the child’s first point of contact outside the family environment.
 At Wimbledon Day Nursery, we are acutely aware of our role in this developmental phase, as we often represent the child’s first significant interaction outside the familial setting.

 Building strong bonds with nursery children is essential for promoting a sense of security, promoting healthy development and supporting academic success.
 In this article, we will discuss five effective strategies for educators and caregivers in nursery settings to build these beautiful connections.